 Refer to the reference materials list at the end of this publication for Fact Sheets containing details on the biology and management of these pests.
 American plum borer can be a problem particularly in orchards adjacent to other stone fruit plantings.

 Biological & Non-chemical Control

 [9.1] In orchards where lesser peachtree borer is the primary borer pest, hang pheromone ties at 100/acre in late May before flight begins.
-If population is predominantly peachtree borer, use 200/acre.
+If population is predominantly peachtree borer, increase to 200-250acre.